MananDesai54/webpack/README.md

   - scope hoisting with ModuleConcatenationPlugin

 - It also set process.env.NODE_ENV to "production".
 This environment variable is useful for doing things conditionally in production or in development.

+- Code splitting with webpack

+  - avoid big bundles
+  - avoid dependencies duplication
+  - There is a limit that the webpack community considers the maximum size for the initial bundle of an application: 200KB.
+To understand why keeping bundles small is paramount, search for "The Cost of JavaScript" on Google.

+- There are three main ways to activate code splitting in webpack:

+  - with multiple entry points
+  - with optimization.splitChunks
+  - with dynamic imports

+- Code splitting with optimization.splitChunks

+  - With optimization.splitChunks we can move out library or code from the main bundle.

+- A more powerful technique for code splitting uses dynamic imports to load code conditionally.
+  - Code splitting might be used:
+    - at the module level
+    - at the route level
+    - ES modules are static, meaning we cannot change imports at runtime.
+    - With a dynamic import instead we can choose when to load our code
+    - By prefixing the import path with /_ webpackChunkName: "name_here" _/ we can also control the chunk name